Those clashes can tell you a lot about what style you are — and what style you’re dealing with.

 She didn’t understand my (Helper) emotional intensity, and I didn’t understand her problem with it.

 There have probably been important people in your life who couldn’t quite connect with how you expressed yourself.
-(This is true in our professional lives as well: For a great discussion of how your public speaking personality impacts your ability to ask for donations, check out Asking Matters — a site for fundraising professionals — and the video comment on “Kindred Spirits,” a/k/a Helpers, by yours truly).
+(This is true in our professional lives as well: For a great discussion of how your public speaking personality impacts your ability to ask for donations, check out Asking Matters, a site for fundraising professionals.

 The chances are good that these people have a different public speaking personality than yours, just as the chances are good that, when you find yourself talking to a new acquaintance as if you’ve known each other for years, you share a public speaking personality.